Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Face it, there are only so many color additives permitted by the FDA for use in cosmetics.
 There are 29 ingredients (like mica or ultramarines) and 36 D&C or FD&C colors (the “dyes”).
 Of those dyes, there are only a few color groups: black (3), blue (2), green (4), orange (4), red (14), violet (2), and yellow (7).
 The only way to get all the unique colors out there is to blend approved colors to make new colors.

 Think of all the nail polish or eye shadow colors on the market!
-Those are blended combinations of approved color additives.
+Those contain blended combinations of approved color additives.

-There are huge companies that make color components–for cosmetics as well as other industries.
+There are huge companies that make color components—for cosmetics as well as other industries.
 Paint, for example, has very creative blends of color components, but paints don’t need to be approved for cosmetics.
 There are also some smaller companies that make or buy blended color additives and cater to handcrafted soap and cosmetic makers.
-Mad Micas comes instantly to mind1I want to thank Joanna Schmidt of Mad Micas for her assistance in understanding the color additive industry..
+Mad Micas comes instantly to mind.1

 Not all color additives are equal.
 The trick comes in selecting the RIGHT color additive for your product.
 That is, a color additive that is LEGAL to use in your product.